Appendix_3 to 'The LANE/LAIN(E)s of Ulster, Ireland'

 Note: Service numbers were not standardised until 1921, thus many records did not include a service number and many were duplicated.…w/v This makes our WWI research a little harder!

-Robert Strong LANE's descendants are our last chance in giving us certainty in knowing if we have the right RS LANE of the Royal Engineers… can you help?
+Important: Robert Strong LANE's descendants are our last chance in giving us certainty in knowing if we have the right RS LANE of the Royal Engineers… can you help?
+My e-mail link is at the left hand bottom of this page…

 An earlier chapter has a LANE descendancy report, commencing with James LAIN b.
 1817.
 See here.